franzholz/tt_products/README.rst

 What is does
 ------------

-This is a shop system extension for TYPO3 based on PHP 7 and PHP 8.
+This is a shop system extension for TYPO3 based on PHP 8.

 Configuration
 -------------